-- 1. Using the same scenarios, ask groups to come up with a plan for the young person in the scenario.
-Their plan should include whom the person could tell, where the person should go for help, who could go with the person and how the person can tell a trusted adult. - 2.
-Ask participants to create a role-play, acting out the plan and demonstrating how to tell a trusted adult what happened to the person in their scenario.
-Ask participants to think of any obstacles the person might face and include suggestions to help the participant overcome them. - For example, in Scenario 3, Akua told a female teacher what happened to her, but the teacher did not make her feel better.
+- 1. In the same group, come up with a plan for the young person in the scenario.
+Your plan should include who the person could tell, where the person should go for help, who could go with the person and how the person can tell a trusted adult. - 2.
+Create a role play, acting out the plan and demonstrating how to tell a trusted adult what happened to the person in their scenario.
+Think of any obstacles the person might face and include suggestions to help the person overcome them.
+For example, in Scenario 3, Akua told a female teacher what happened to her, but the teacher did not make her feel better.
 Akua should go to another teacher or tell another trusted adult until someone helps her. - 3.
-Make sure each scenario is acted out as a role-play, and then come back together as a whole group for the Discussion Questions. - 4.
-Use the following questions to guide the discussion: - Whom did the person go to for help?
+Discuss the following questions: - Who did the person go to for help?
 Was the person helpful?
-Why or why not? - Did anyone go with them? - Did the young person the scenarios show courage when they told what happened to them? - What can we do to help someone who has experienced violence or is afraid to tell someone what happened to him or her? - Is there ever a time when you would be afraid that telling will cause you more harm?
-What could you do?
+Why or why not? - Did anyone go with them?

+- Did the young person in the scenarios show courage when they told what happened to them? - What can we do to help someone who has experienced violence or is afraid to tell someone what happened to him or her? - Is there ever a time when you would be afraid that telling will cause you more harm?
+What could you do? - 4.
+Review the Tips for Reporting Violence.